publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt1/m__us_usc_t29_s1021.md

                 In the case of a single-employer plan for an applicable plan year, each notice under paragraph (1) shall include—

-                    (I) a statement that the MAP-21 and the Highway and Transportation Funding Act of 2014 modified the method for determining the interest rates used to determine the actuarial value of benefits earned under the plan, providing for a 25-year average of interest rates to be taken into account in addition to a 2-year average,
+                    (I) a statement that the MAP-21, the Highway and Transportation Funding Act of 2014, and the Bipartisan Budget Act of 2015 modified the method for determining the interest rates used to determine the actuarial value of benefits earned under the plan, providing for a 25-year average of interest rates to be taken into account in addition to a 2-year average,

-                    (II) a statement that, as a result of the MAP-21 and the Highway and Transportation Funding Act of 2014, the plan sponsor may contribute less money to the plan when interest rates are at historical lows, and
+                    (II) a statement that, as a result of the MAP-21, the Highway and Transportation Funding Act of 2014, and the Bipartisan Budget Act of 2015, the plan sponsor may contribute less money to the plan when interest rates are at historical lows, and

                     (III) a table which shows (determined both with and without regard to [section 1083(h)(2)(C)(iv) of this title][/us/usc/t29/s1083/h/2/C/iv]) the funding target attainment percentage (as defined in [section 1083(d)(2) of this title][/us/usc/t29/s1083/d/2]), the funding shortfall (as defined in [section 1083(c)(4) of this title][/us/usc/t29/s1083/c/4]), and the minimum required contribution (as determined under [section 1083 of this title][/us/usc/t29/s1083]), for the applicable plan year and each of the 2 preceding plan years.

                 (ii) __Applicable plan year__

-                For purposes of this subparagraph, the term “applicable plan year” means any plan year beginning after December 31, 2011, and before January 1, 2020, for which—
+                For purposes of this subparagraph, the term “applicable plan year” means any plan year beginning after December 31, 2011, and before January 1, 2023, for which—

                     (I) the funding target (as defined in [section 1083(d)(2) of this title][/us/usc/t29/s1083/d/2]) is less than 95 percent of such funding target determined without regard to [section 1083(h)(2)(C)(iv) of this title][/us/usc/t29/s1083/h/2/C/iv],